 You shouldn’t care about a prospective employee’s resume.
-Most of you reading this probably find this statement startling at the least, even shocking or down right sacrilegious.
-After all, resumes tell us everything we need to know about a candidate, doesn’t they?
+Most of you reading this probably find this statement startling at the least, even shocking or downright sacrilegious.
+After all, resumes tell us everything we need to know about a candidate, don’t they?
 Unfortunately, the answer is no. A resume is nothing more than an intelligence briefing prepared by the subject of the briefing.
 As such, resumes only tell you what the job candidate wants you to know and not what you need to know.

 Before we get into what you should be looking at when hiring let’s discuss the 2 pieces of useful information you can glean from any resume.

 - Positions held – this is what everyone keys on, the assumption is that if they did the job somewhere else they can do the job here.
 Every company has different requirements for jobs with the same title.
-A foreman at construction company “A” may be asked to do more than a foreman at construction company “B”.
+A foreman at a construction company “A” may be asked to do more than a foreman at a construction company “B”.
 In reality, the only thing that we know is that someone trusted the candidate to do the job, not how they did the job, the skills required nor what the expectations were for the job.
-Depending on how specialized the position you are hiring for may be, a candidate’s past experience may indicate a minimum level of qualification but this is not sufficient information to make a hiring decision.
+Depending on how specialized the position you are hiring for maybe, a candidate’s past experience may indicate a minimum level of qualification but this is not sufficient information to make a hiring decision.

 - How long someone held a position – frequently this is the most revealing information.
 If a candidate is moving around too frequently that is a red flag.
 It doesn’t mean avoid at all costs but it does mean proceed with caution.
 There may be valid reasons for frequent turnover but if you are looking to find someone that you hope will be permanent and long term there is cause for concern.
 As Dr. Phil McGraw says, “the best predictor of future behaviors is past behaviors”.